What “Informed Pay” means

 The math section!
 Follow along to understand exactly what goes into our calculations.

-- The assumption that job seeker is a young single person with no dependents and no family on their health insurance (if applicable),
+- The assumption that the job seeker is a young single person with no dependents and no family on their health insurance (if applicable),

 As such, Informed Pay then uses each of the following numbers: